Dansby Swanson Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 7.60 team ERA ranks last across all league pitching staffs.
+- The Athletics' 7.74 team ERA ranks last across all MLB pitching staffs.

-- Muller (0-0) takes the mound for the Athletics in his fourth start of the season.
-He's put together a 5.52 ERA in 14 2/3 innings pitched, with 11 strikeouts.
+- Waldichuk gets the start for the Athletics, his fourth of the season.
+He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- In his last time out on Tuesday, the left-hander threw four innings against the Baltimore Orioles, giving up six earned runs while surrendering seven hits.
+- The lefty's last appearance came on Wednesday against the Baltimore Orioles, when he tossed 6 1/3 innings, surrendering three earned runs while giving up five hits.

-- The 25-year-old has an ERA of 5.52, with 6.7 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .263 batting average against him.
+- The 25-year-old has amassed an ERA of 10.20, with 6.6 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .344 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.